Gallery

 Phillip Island is home to an astounding array of wildlife, including Australia’s largest fur seal colony, the little penguins and cuddly koalas.
 Enjoy getting close to koalas and kangaroos before joining the little penguins at dusk, as they emerge from the surf and waddle to their burrows.

-Upgrade Available to Private Viewing Platform (pricing available upon request)
+Upgrade Available to Exclusive Viewing Platform (pricing available upon request)

 Today you’ll have the day free to Explore Melbourne City’s vast shopping centres, markets and boutiques, maybe do some souvenir shopping.